instant-dev/instant/README.md

 [Autocode](https://autocode.com) where it has managed over 1 billion records in a 4TB AWS Aurora Postgres instance.

-You will notice that instant.dev is small.
+Our development principles are straightforward: instant.dev should work with any JavaScript stack and help you ship product faster.
+You will notice that `instant.dev` is small.
 It is written in CommonJS.
 It is not built with TypeScript.
-The majority of database input comes from user land at runtime; in that vein we've packaged built-in runtime type coercion and safety, and parameterized queries provide injection protection.
-Our development principles are straightforward: instant.dev should work with any JavaScript stack and help you ship product faster.
+Our experience is that the majority of database input errors comes from parsing user land input — like POST requests — at runtime; in that vein we've packaged type coercion and safety mechanisms into model lifecycle management with validations, verifications and transactions.

-Use instant.dev to:
+With `instant.dev` you can:

 - Add the [Instant ORM](https://githib.com/instant-dev/orm) and migrations to your existing JavaScript or TypeScript project